helidon-io/helidon/integrations/oci/sdk/README.md

 ### Usage

-In your pom.xml, add this plugin to be run as part of the compilation phase:
+In your pom.xml, add the Helidon maven plugin, and the OCI code generation extension to be run as part of the compilation phase:
 ```pom.xml
 <plugin>
     <groupId>org.apache.maven.plugins</groupId>